 Trump floats possibility of pardoning Muhammad Ali

-President Trump said Friday that he’s thinking about pardoning deceased boxing legend and civil rights activist Muhammad Ali.
+President Trump said Friday that he’s thinking about pardoning the late boxing legend and civil rights activist Muhammad Ali -- although Ali's attorney said that such a move is unnecessary.

-Trump told reporters that he was thinking "very seriously" about pardoning him.
+Trump told reporters ahead of his departure to the G-7 summit in Canada that he was thinking "very seriously" about pardoning Ali.

 "He wasn't very popular then, he certainly is, his memory is very popular now," he said.
 "I'm thinking about Muhammad Ali, I'm thinking about that very seriously."

-Ali was convicted in 1967 of draft evasion.
-The Supreme Court would overturn his conviction in 1971.
+Ali was convicted in 1967 of draft evasion after he refused to serve in the Vietnam War, and stripped of his heavyweight crown.
+The Supreme Court, however, would overturn his conviction in 1971.
+He regained the boxing title in 1974.
+Ali died in 2016.

+But Ali's attorney said such a move was appreciated but unnecessary because of the Supreme Court decision.

+“We appreciate President Trump’s sentiment, but a pardon is unnecessary," Ron Tweel said in a statement.
+"The U.S Supreme Court overturned the conviction of Muhammad Ali in a unanimous decision in 1971.
+There is no conviction from which a pardon is needed."

-Trump said he was considering a number of other pardons too and said that the pardoning power was "a beautiful thing" for presidents.
+The president said Friday that he is considering as many as 3,000 pardons and that the pardoning power is "a beautiful thing."

-Earlier this week, Trump commuted the life sentence for Alice Marie Johnson, who was serving a life sentence for a first-time nonviolent drug offense, after a high-profile campaign for clemency by reality television star Kim Kardashian West.
+Earlier this week, Trump commuted the sentence for Alice Marie Johnson, who was serving a life sentence for a first-time nonviolent drug offense, after a high-profile campaign for clemency by reality television star Kim Kardashian West.

 Last week, Trump pardoned conservative filmmaker Dinesh D'Souza.
 He also floated potentially commuting the sentence of former Illinois Gov. Rod Blagojevich and pardoning Martha Stewart.

 In May, Trump granted a posthumous pardon to Jack Johnson, boxing's first black heavyweight champion, after being urged to do so by "Rocky" star Sylvester Stallone.
+Johnson had been convicted in 1913 by an all-white jury of violating the Mann Act, which made it illegal to transport a woman across state lines for “immoral” purposes.

-Fox News' Brooke Singman and Ryan Gaydos contributed to this report.
+Fox News' Brooke Singman, Shira Bush, Ryan Gaydos and The Associated Press contributed to this report.